 - heat up the oil, add the chopped onion and fry gently until translucent

 - add the peeled and chopped potatoes and carrots, chicken stock and spices.

 - mix the cornflour with water, add to the sauce and cook for a further 2 minutes so that the sauce can thicken slightly.

-How do you make chicken katsu?
+How TO make chicken katsu

 The Japanese breaded chicken is similar to the German chicken schnitzel.
 If you happen to have leftovers, the best way to recycle the schnitzel is by adding the katsu curry sauce to it, and there you have, a completely new dish.
-If not, making the crispy breaded chicken from scartch is super easy.
+If not, making the crispy breaded chicken from scratch is super easy.
 All you need is chicken breast, egg, flour and panko breadcrumbs, plus the seasoning of your choice.

 The chicken is then served with a delicious katsu curry sauce and rice, and there you have, one fantastic dish.
 I must say, I do love recycling leftovers.
 It’s amazing how you can make something nearly completely different, without wasting food.
 And it’s even more amazing that you get to save money on dishes that would leave your pockets crying in a posh restaurant.

 I do love the Japanese restaurants, but good God, then the bill hits you, you nearly regret having all that yummy food.
 So, why not have your favourite Easy Shrimp Tempura Roll (Homemade Sushi) and 15-Minute Japanese Udon Noodle Soup with Miso from the comfort of your own home too?

 If you’ve tried my JAPANESE CHICKEN KATSU CURRY or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.